-If you hold down the Ctrl key on your keyboard, then pressing the following keys will perform the functions of keys on a numeric keypad (the location references refer to the layout of a US keyboard):
+If you repeatedly press the Ctrl key on your keyboard, you will see the red Ctrl label on the Monitor screen being toggled on and off.
+While this Ctrl function is active, the following keys will perform the functions of keys on a numeric keypad (the location references refer to the layout of a US keyboard):

-- Number keys 1,2,..., 0 in the top row simulate the corresponding number keys on the keypad - The minus key in the top row, next to the 0, simulates the minus key on the keypad, - The = key in the top row, next to the minus key, simulates the plus key on the keypad. - The semicolon key, to the right of the L key, simulates the on the keypad - The point key, two keys to the right of the M key in the bottom row, simulates the decimal point on the keypad. - The forward slash key, next to the point key in the bottom row, simulates the forward slash (division) key on the keypad.
+- Number keys 1,2,..., 0 in the top row simulate the corresponding number keys on the keypad - The minus key in the top row, next to the 0, simulates the minus key on the keypad, - The = key in the top row, next to the minus key, simulates the plus key on the keypad. - The comma key, next to the M in the bottom row, simulates the \ on the keypad - The point key, next to the comma in the bottom row, simulates the decimal point on the keypad.

+- The forward slash key, next to the point key in the bottom row, simulates the forward slash (division) key on the keypad.